kodecocodes/i9t/frontmatter/introduction.md

 - Chapter 2, "Introducing App Search"
 - Chapter 4, "App Thinning"
 - Chapter 6, "3D Touch"
-- Chapter 7, "UIStackView and Auto Layout changes"
+- Chapter 7, "UIStackView & Auto Layout changes"

 That covers the "Big 5" topics of iOS 9; from there you can dig into other topics of particular interest to you.